AUAP/AP2017/all_miniex/mini_ex2/mini_ex2.md

   - What constitutes a program?
   - What is error?

+4) Read [The Rhetoric of Error in Digital Media by Matthew Bellinger] (http://computationalculture.net/article/the-rhetoric-of-error-in-digital-media-2), does it change your understanding of error?

-4) Feedback 2 of your classmate's work by creating "issues" in his/her github corresponding repository
+5) Feedback 2 of your classmate's work by creating "issues" in his/her github corresponding repository